cozie-app/cozie-apple-website/docs/2_customize_cozie/gettingStarted.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This guide will explain you how to edit the source code of Cozie Apple.
 Please not that the following documentation applies to the [Cozie Release v1.0.0](https://github.com/cozie-app/cozie-apple/releases/tag/v1.0.0).
-In the meantime, we've released [Cozie Release v2.0.0](https://github.com/cozie-app/cozie-apple/releases/tag/v2.0.0) which is also availble on the [Apple App Store](https://apps.apple.com/sg/app/cozie/id1625029501).
+In the meantime, we've released [Cozie Release v2.0.0](https://github.com/cozie-app/cozie-apple/releases/tag/v2.0.0) which is also available on the [Apple App Store](https://apps.apple.com/sg/app/cozie/id1625029501).

 What do you need?